s7techlab/cckit/testing/README.md

 * event `IssueCommercialPaper` is fired

 In the test we can invoke `issue` method via MockStub, check response status and check chaincode event.
-Chaincode events can be receive from `chaincodeEventsChannel`.
+Chaincode events can be received from `chaincodeEventsChannel`.
 The `BeEquivalentTo` method of the `expect` functionality comes in handy to compare the event payload.

 ```go